 Don’t forget your portable devices either.
 Check your Android, iOS and Windows devices regularly and perform any required updates.
 Most devices require access to an app store to purchase software so updates will mostly be handled through your device’s store.

 New malware is constantly being developed, but if your antivirus program doesn’t know the latest bad stuff exists, it can’t protect your system from it.
 In addition to keeping your software up-to-date, you need to be sure the virus definitions are updated regularly.
-Often, your antivirus app has settings to automatically check and install these updates, but it’s a good idea to regularly check to insure those things are happening.
+Often, your antivirus app has settings to automatically check and install these updates, but it’s a good idea to regularly check to insure that’s happening.
 And, should you hear of some new virus spreading wildly, it won’t hurt to do a manual definition update to make sure your system is protected.

 What does your antivirus application check?
 You have the ability to set when and where you want it to check for malware.
 I have mine set to check every email message I receive, every file downloaded to my computer and any file coming from an attached source (CD, memory card, external drive) when that source is connected to my system.
 In addition, I have it check my entire system weekly.
-I set that to happen overnight and leave my computer running so it doesn’t interfere with my work schedule.
+I have that set that to happen overnight and leave my computer running so it doesn’t interfere with my work schedule.
 When you make changes to your system – like adding an external hard drive – check your settings on your antivirus software to make sure it’s being checked too.

 One of the BIG advantage of a digital archive is that it is easy to duplicate.
 A family portrait is a one-of-a-kind treasure, but a high-quality digital photograph can be quickly and easily copied to any number of places.
 And, digital storage is a lot cheaper than physical storage.
 Don’t make just one copy of your digital archives – make multiple copies!
 Have a copy easily accessible on your computer, a backup on an external hard drive AND off-site backup.
 When editing a digital file – especially photos, graphics and video – make a copy of the original and work on the copy.
 These steps will protect you from human error, system crashes and environmental disasters such as fire, tornadoes or hurricanes.

 There are apps already on your system that will perform simple backups – manual and automated.
 You may want a more sophisticated app – or even an online service that handles backups for you.
 Then, there are online platforms – like photo-sharing sites – that aren’t designed as backups but sure serve that purpose very well.
-Which system you choose will depend on your data, workflow and your budget.
+The system you choose will depend on your data, workflow and your budget.

 Next . . . managing passwords and social media smarts.